19 Sights in Neuss, Germany (with Map and Images)

 Show sight on map

-Haus Rottels is a former monastery building in Neuss on Oberstraße, which was rebuilt around 1820 by the wealthy manufacturer and soap maker Franz Rottels and served as a residence for the Rottels family with a soap production facility behind it.
+Haus Rottels is a former monastery building in Neuss on Oberstraße, which was rebuilt around 1820 by the wealthy manufacturer and soap boiler Franz Rottels and served as a residence for the Rottels family with a soap production facility behind it.

 Wikipedia: Haus Rottels (DE)